rehive/adapter-django-stellar/README.md

-# Bitcoin Adapter for Rehive
+# Stellar Adapter for Rehive
 This adapter plugs into Rehive to provide Bitcoin transaction support and hotwallet management.

 ## Notes: